Feu (album): Release

+The song "Ma dope" entered the French Singles Chart at number 125 on 20 June 2015, peaking at number 74.
+A music video for the song was released on YouTube on 8 September 2015.

+The song "Princesse" (Princess) broke into the French Singles Chart at number 172 on 20 June 2015, peaking at that same position.

 Reception

 Critical reception and accolades

 Feu received generally positive reviews from music critics.
 Grégory Curot of Ça Parle Hip-Hop wrote that the album had "a certain beauty, alive and sincere, without faff."
 Clément B. of Melty was pleased with the musical composition of the album, saying, "Out with the mechanical flows on the old boom-bap instrumentals.
 Even if he [Nekfeu] maintains this science of rhyme which fits perfectly, it is still in total harmony with the instrumental.
 The result?
 Unique tracks."
 Romuald Ollivier of Music Story commented that Nekfeu "carves rich texts, plays with language, words, works the form to serve the content."
 Julie Green and Eymeric Macouillard of SURL also gave a positive review, calling the album "friendly, incisive at times although a bit too controlled and punctuated by some sweet follies, Feu is indeed the album of a generation."
 Franckie Small of Baskets Blanches had a lot of positive comments on the album: "Before the release of the singles "Égérie", "Nique les clones, Pt.
 II" and "Tempête", I clearly neglected the arrival of Feu.
 Quickly though, I understood that the title of the album wasn't really chosen at random. ...
 Nekfeu shows the extent of his talent on this album."

 Costa of Le Bon Son gave a mixed to positive review of the album, writing, "We then note that one of the album's recurring themes is one on which it is extremely difficult not be simple: love.
 How can one talk about romantic relationships without repeating what has been said by hundreds of other artists of all the different genres?"
 However, he continued to write that "fortunately, love as it is treated in this album is not limited to romantic relationships, but goes into friendships and family relationships. ...
 We'll conclude after listening that although he's made it, Nekfeu remains genuine."

 Goûte mes disques gave the album a largely negative review: "The first thing you notice in this record is its length: nearly an hour and a half.
 Consistency is appropriate and catchy headlines aren't lacking ...
 However, it remains an unpleasant impression, already present when listening to the albums of his [Nekfeu's] different groups: this consistency is accompanied by a form of monotony."
 They concluded by writing, "Feu isn't awful.
 But why doesn't the rapper aspire to excellence?
 Overthought and overworked, this album lacks spontaneity, vigour, the very ones that so pleased in the beginnings of the rapper, who had shown some talent."

 On 12 February 2016, Feu won the Victoire de la Musique award for Urban Music Album of the Year.